jtavernier/IdentityServerDemo/README.md

 ## Example 2 : Implicit using AAD
 *See Identity Server 4 Tutorial on Implicit Workflow [here](http://docs.identityserver.io/en/release/quickstarts/1_client_credentials.html) and External Providers [here](http://docs.identityserver.io/en/release/quickstarts/4_external_authentication.html)*

-In this case we will use a MVC Application *Mvc1* which want to it users against AAD
+In this case we will use a MVC Application *Mvc1* which want to authenticate it users against AAD

 ### Steps
 - First you need to create a new Application Registration in your AAD and generate a new key.
 Note you AppId, Key and TenantId